Dr Steven Hardiman

 Steven works on Stratospheric Processes.

 Steven is a stratospheric research scientist.
-His interests include stratospheric ozone and climate change during the 21st century, planetary and gravity wave drag and their influence on stratospheric climate and variability.
+His interests include stratospheric ozone and climate change during the 21st century.
+They also include stratospheric dynamics, climate and variability.

 He carries out research into stratospheric processes governing the transport of ozone and other chemicals throughout the stratosphere, causes of variability in the tropical and extratropical stratosphere, and the influence of the stratosphere on surface climate.
-He also works on improving the representation of stratospheric climate and variability in a vertically extended version of the Unified Model as part of the INTEGRATE project.
+He also works on assessing and improving the representation of stratospheric climate and variability in the Unified Model, as part of the ongoing model evaluation.
+Within this evaluation, Steven leads a Process Evaluation Group to understand the physical processes influencing the tropical tropopause temperature and lower stratospheric water vapour concentrations in the Unified Model.

-Steven joined the Met Office in May 2008.
+Steven joined the Met Office in May 2008, working in the Earth System and Mitigation Science team at the Met Office Hadley Centre.
 Prior to this he completed a PhD in applied mathematics at the University of Cambridge, where he also received his undergraduate degree, and then took up a post-doctorate position in the physics department at the University of Toronto, Canada.